 For Australians, it is easy to picture yourself lying by the beach with a cocktail in hand, because of the abundance of beautiful island destinations in and around Australia.
-However, the Caribbean is continuing to be a fast-growing destination for Aussies, due to the world cruise circuit, as well as its close proximity to the United States of America, which makes it perfect for a side-trip, the next time that you are over there.
+However, the Caribbean is continuing to be a fast-growing destination for Aussies, due to the world cruise circuit, as well as its close proximity to the United States of America, making it the perfect side-trip, the next time that you are over there.
 It is a vast region, spanning many countries and islands, but first time travellers to the Caribbean should not be intimidated.

 Getting There by Air

 Air Tahiti Nui and Air New Zealand have daily flights from Australia to Los Angeles to connect with Air Jamaica and other Caribbean airlines.
 If you prefer, you can fly with Qantas or Virgin Australia via New York, for a nice stopover, on the way there or back.
 Flight time from Australia to most destinations in the Caribbean is between 20-22 hours.

 We would be remiss if we did not mention that the Caribbean is one of the most beautiful and famous regions in the world to go for a cruise.
 Cruise lines such as Royal Caribbean, Carnival, Norwegian Cruise Lines, Celebrity Cruises and even Disney are great options for couples and families alike.
 Popular ports for departure to the Caribbean are Fort Lauderdale, Miami, Orlando, Cozumel (Mexico) and New York.